 It is essential to note that every female is different.
 Plus, our hormonal profiles change across our lifespans.
 So you may or may not have noticed any premenstrual impact on your surfing when you were 25, but if you are 40 and approaching perimenopause, that could change.
 You may feel hormone fluctuations more acutely, just like if you were riding a new board every couple of weeks.

 Keep in mind that the performance impacts mentioned above are based on a healthy, regular cycle.
 Not all of us experience good hormonal health and balance.
-Environmental stressors, nutrition, and emotional well-being can have significant short and long-term impacts on our hormonal balance.
+Environmental stressors, your diet, and your emotional well-being can have significant short and long-term impacts on your hormonal balance.
 And hormonal contraception?
 That is a whole other story…

 Historically the impact of our sex hormones on our global performance has been downplayed.
 Culturally, it means that women are often left feeling isolated with their symptoms, unaware of how their hormones impact their performance and not knowing what on earth is going on with their bodies.